WVam/mcfunction-novum/README.md

 # [1.18.2] mcfunction language support for atom

 ## Info
 This package is no longer supported because of the sunsetting of Atom.
-This is a fork of https://github.com/Bassab03/mcfunction (orignal author: [Yurihaia](https://github.com/Yurihaia)).
+This is a fork of https://github.com/Bassab03/mcfunction (original author: [Yurihaia](https://github.com/Yurihaia)).
 I have not created the base of this package, all the credits for that goes to Yurihaia, but I know how to edit the package to support the newest commands and items and I will also add quality of life changes.

 ## Features
 - Syntax highlighting